lewis-creates/music-review/README.md

 - As a user, I want the ability to delete my own reviews.
 - As a user, I want the ability to search for reviews by song or artist name.
 - As a user, I want the ability to create an account.

+### **Site Aims**

+- Offer a simple to use application where users can create, read, edit and delete music reviews.
+- Offer the ability to register an account, alloweing the user to see and manage their own reviews on a single page.
+- To keep the user informed as they create, edit and delete reviews with confirmation of each step.
+- To allow the user to search for reviews quickly and easily.